PeterJemley/bridget/Documentation/BACKGROUND_PROCESSING_TEST_GUIDE.md

 **Steps**:
 1. Start background monitoring
-2. Press home button to background app
+2. Swipe up from the bottom of the screen to go to the Home screen (background the app)
 3. Wait 30-60 seconds
 4. Return to app
 5. Check if monitoring is still active